deep-mm/About-Me/site/content/projects/auto-repair-service-management-system.md

 The following activities were performed as part of this project:

-1. Designing a Entity-Relationship diagram based on the requirements
+1. Designing an Entity-Relationship diagram based on the requirements
 2. Convert ER diagram into SQL Tables
 3. Develop Java Springboot APIs to interact with the database (Oracle)
 4. Setup Triggers, Procedures in SQL to ensure database consistency
 5. Develop Angular Frontend to consume APIs

-The requirements included, developing a system that allows customers to schedule maintenance and repair services for their cars.
-Additionally provide interfaces fro store manager, receptionist and mechanics.
+The requirements included developing a system that allows customers to schedule maintenance and repair services for their cars.
+Additionally provide interfaces for the store manager, receptionist, and mechanics.

 ## ER Diagram